50+ Easy Lent Recipes You’ll Love to Make

-Looking for some quick and easy Lent recipes that still taste delicious?
+Looking for some quick Lenten meals that still taste delicious?
 You’re in luck.
-Here are 50 easy Lent recipes you’ll love to make!
+Whether you’re looking for breakfast, lunch, or dinner, here are 50 easy Lent recipes you’ll love to make!

-They’re easy.
+These staple Lent dishes are easy.
 They’re delicious.
-But unfortunately, they can also get old real fast.
-Especially if you’ve been participating in Lent for several years now.
+But they can also get old real fast.
+Especially if you’ve been eating the same ol’ recipes for Lenten meals for years now.

 After all, you can only eat so much pan-fried tilapia before you’re like “Oh please.
 No more.”

 Thankfully, while these foods are the most common easy Lent meal ideas, they certainly aren’t the only ones.
-There are still TONS of food options available for anyone who doesn’t eat meat during Lent who also doesn’t have the time to spend all day cooking.
+There are still TONS of food options available for anyone who doesn’t eat meat during Lent, who wants to enjoy a great dish with lots of flavor, and who also doesn’t have the time to spend all day cooking.

-So whether you need lenten meal ideas for breakfast, lunch, dinner or snacking in between — you’ll find them all right here in this post!
+So whether you need lenten meal ideas for breakfast, lunch, dinner, or snacking in between — you’ll find them all right here!

 1. Best Ever Pancake Recipe — Graceandgoodeats.com